5.00 out of 2 votes

 Complementary Products

-This is the most common type in beauty and personal care.
+The most common GWP type in beauty and personal care.
 The gift relates directly to what you bought.
 Buy the shampoo, get the conditioner.
-Buy the skincare set, get the face serum sample.
+Buy the skincare set, get the serum sample.
+The brand’s logic is simple: they’re getting you to try the rest of their line at their cost, betting you’ll buy it full price later.
+From your end, it’s worth pursuing only if you’d actually use the gift.

 Limited Edition Items